potrebichka/HairSalon/README.md

 <!-- * Add a feature for adding an appointment to a stylist.
 Add a check to make sure the stylist does not have any conflicting appointments.
 * Add a feature for keeping track of how much each stylist was paid for each appointment. -->

+## Bugs:
+Appoinment feature is not working yet.

 ## Technologies Used

 _C#, .NET, CSS, ASP.NET Core MVC, Entity Framework Core, HTML, Bootstrap_